amoghhsharma/Task-Management-System/README.md

-# super-duper-chainsaw
+# Task-Management-Program
-creating my first coding project

-- Actually a file compression tool;
-- Well ill try atleast
+- Basic usage of Pointers and structs.
+- An Amogh Sharma Production (xd)